Colin252/treebars-app/README.md

 Feel free to clone and run this project locally to explore its full stack implementation.

 ---
-## 🔐 Acceso de Prueba para Reclutadores
+🔐 Test Access for Recruiters

-Puedes ingresar a la aplicación TreeBars con el siguiente usuario demo:
+You can log in to the TreeBars application using the following demo credentials:

 📧 Email: helton@email.com
-🔑 Contraseña: 123456
+🔑 Password: 123456

 markdown
 Copiar